 The signet ring is having its moment in 2026, which is a slightly misleading way to describe something that has been in continuous production for approximately four thousand years.
 What is actually happening is that the signet ring is having a visibility moment: it is appearing in new contexts — stacked on index fingers, worn on the right hand alongside engagement rings, given as a non-traditional proposal piece.
-These represent a widening of the format's social grammar rather than its revival.
+The format's social grammar is widening.
 It never went away.
 It is simply being worn differently.

 I have a specific view on signet rings.
 The engraved version (a family crest or monogram cut in reverse into a flat gold face) is the most interesting object in this category, and the most undervalued piece of personalised fine jewellery available.
-A bespoke engraved signet in 18-carat gold costs roughly the same as a branded piece from a demi-fine house, lasts longer, and becomes more meaningful with time rather than less.
+A bespoke engraved signet in 18-carat gold costs roughly the same as a branded piece from a demi-fine house, lasts longer, and gains meaning as it ages.
 The statement signet (the chunky contemporary version without engraving) is interesting for different reasons, and I will get to it.

 First, the edit.

-In Brief: The signet ring category divides into three territories: the traditional engraved ring (family crest, monogram, personal symbol), where Rebus, Hancocks, Deakin & Francis, and Bentley & Skinner are the relevant names; the contemporary statement ring with bold design and no engraving, where Castro Smith is the most distinctive maker; and the vintage hardstone ring, where bloodstone, carnelian, and lapis lazuli in antique settings offer the best value in the category.
+In Brief: The signet ring category divides into three territories: the traditional engraved ring, where Rebus, Hancocks, Deakin & Francis, and Bentley & Skinner are the relevant names; the contemporary statement ring, where Castro Smith is the most distinctive maker; and the vintage hardstone ring, where bloodstone, carnelian, and lapis lazuli in antique settings offer the best value in the category.
+If you have no family crest, a monogram, a cypher, a date, a personal motif, or someone's handwriting all work.
+A crest you found matching your surname on the internet is not yours to wear.
 The right finger for most signet rings is the right hand.
 The right size is whatever keeps the ring facing correctly without turning.

 The case for engraving